:: “Your words are as important to an author as an author’s words are to you.”

 Solution: Also not true!.
 For all the reasons that reviews matter to small-press and indie authors that Lauren discussed in her piece, they also matter to authors at major publishers.
 I have many friends who are midlist authors with big publishers, and they worry about getting dropped, about losing their relationship with the publisher, about not meeting sales quotas.
 These authors need reviews, too.

 Problem: I forget.
 I’m in a hurry.
 I’m lazy.
 I’m eager to move on to the next book.

 Solution: Just do it.
 Just don’t write a tome when you write your review.
 A few words will do—and you can cut-and-paste that exact same review to Goodreads.
 Do it, and move on.

 In fact: Do you ever sit around at night wasting time on the internet?
 Like, during the “cat video” time of the day?
 That’s a great time to write a bunch of book reviews.
 Reminisce about the great books you’ve read lately.
 And make an author’s day.

 Update: In case the problem is that you don’t know how to leave a book review on Amazon, here’s a tutorial just for you.

-Check out my latest release, The Hollywood Lights Novels box set.
+Check out my Hollywood Lights Novels box set and my most recent release, FALLOUT GIRL.
 If you’ve already read any of my Hollywood Lights novels (Entanglement, Love & Entropy, or Chasing Chaos), you can leave a review on the Amazon.com page for the box set—just click that link.
 I’d really appreciate it. -Katie